SlimefunGuguProject/Nexcavate/README.md

 *For the Addon Jam, some adjustments have been made to the items for a quicker judging process.*

-For a tutorial/walkthrough, see [TUTORIAL.md](https://github.com/qwertyuioplkjhgfd/Nexcavate/blob/main/TUTORIAL.md) (spoilers)
+For a tutorial/walkthrough, see [TUTORIAL.md](https://github.com/qwertyuioplkjhgfd/Nexcavate/blob/main/TUTORIAL.md)